 It shall be possible to supply the user’s Directory Number/MSISDN/SIP URI as the CLI to the PSAP to facilitate call-back.
 The CLI used on call-back shall allow the PSAP to contact the same terminal that originated the emergency call.

-If the incoming call can be identified by the core network as a call-back to an emergency call (i.e. coming from a PSAP) then supplementary services at the terminating party shall be handled as described in TS 22.173 [40] for Multimedia Telephony (e.g. Communication Diversion, Communication Hold, Communication Barring).

 NOTE: There is no specific callback requirement for CS supplementary services.

 A call-back may be attempted for a period of time defined by local regulations after the emergency call release.
 In case of a UE in limited service state, call-back is not required.